ShortTimeNoSee/Thompson2026/src/blog/seize-the-means-of-compute.md

 ---
 layout: post.html
-title: Why We Must Seize the Means of Compute
+title: We Must Seize the Means of Compute
 date: 2025-12-23
 author: Nicholas A. Thompson
 tags: